Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 When to Expect Results

-Keep a simple pain and mobility journal to track your progress.
+I recommend keeping a simple pain and mobility journal to track your progress.
 Note your pain levels before and after practice, along with any improvements in daily activities like getting out of bed, sitting for extended periods, or bending forward.

 Integrating Yoga into Your Workday

-Consider the windshield wipers and knees to chest poses as particularly valuable for mid-day relief—they can be performed on a carpet or yoga mat in most office environments during lunch breaks.
+Consider the windshield wipers and knees to chest poses as particularly valuable for mid-day relief.
+They can be performed on a carpet or yoga mat in most office environments during lunch breaks.

 Frequently Asked Questions